This post is also available in: Italiano (Italian)

 In case you decided you want to give it a try, here are the best places to stay in Positano:

 - Hotel Marincanto – the views from its rooms and terraces are truly spectacular.
 The style is “traditional-Mediterranean”, which means that each room is very stylish.
 It includes local elements like hand painted ceramics, and the chance to sit on a small balcony with a view that you will never forget.
 Hotel Marincanto is one of the Positano luxury hotels, where many couples decide to stay when they plan an Amalfi Coast wedding.
-If you visit in spring it will be less crowded and you will have the chance to enjoy fresh breakfast surrounded by flowers on the large terrace that overlooks the colorful houses and the sea.
+If you visit the Amalfi Coast in spring it will be less crowded and you will have the chance to enjoy fresh breakfast surrounded by flowers on the large terrace that overlooks the colorful houses and the sea.
 There’s also a glorious infinity pool!

 - Hotel Montemare – is yet another one of the Amalfi Coast Luxury hotels.
 As such, every room offers breathtaking views across our sea.
 You can enjoy a romantic Italian date with your significant other sitting on the terrace, sipping cocktails as the sun sets and the town starts to light up below.
 Or you can just enjoy a delicious breakfast featuring local dishes while getting ready for another day at the beach.
 Hotel Montemare is located in a quiet area, away from the crowded beaches and vicoli.
 While it will be crowded anyway if you visit during high season, you might still be able to enjoy a piece of Positano without having to push your way through the tourists.